BookStackApp/website/content/docs/admin/pdf-rendering.md

 ### Using wkhtmltopdf

-**Note:** As of BookStack v24.05 this option is not considered deprecated, due to the diminishing support of wkhtmltopdf.
+**Note:** As of BookStack v24.05 this option is considered deprecated, due to the diminishing support of wkhtmltopdf.
 You can instead use the more flexible [PDF Export Command](#pdf-export-command) option detailed above.

 Pre-compiled binaries for wkhtmltopdf can be found on the downloads page of [their website](http://wkhtmltopdf.org/downloads.html).